Kaveh Solhekol appointed as new Chief Reporter at Sky Sports News

 Solhekol is joined by Melissa Reddy, who has taken one of the Senior Reporter roles following a spell at The Independent.

-Reddy will be based in the North West on a Senior Reporter team which includes Rob Dorsett, who will oversee the Midlands, and Tim Thornton who will be based in Yorkshire.
+Reddy will be based in the North West on a Senior Reporter team which also includes Rob Dorsett and Tim Thornton.

 The hugely-experienced Geraint Hughes completes the Senior Reporter line-up at Sky Sports News.